 Managing Director & Senior Partner

-Related Expertise: Medical Devices and Technology Consulting Services, Operations
+Related Expertise: Medical Devices and Technology, Operations, Health Care Industry

 Over the past decade, the manufacturing networks at many medical technology companies have gotten bigger but not necessarily better.
 Although medtech companies have grown dramatically, both organically and via acquisition, few companies have altered their fundamental manufacturing strategy—largely owing to regulatory hurdles and the cost of changing production sites or processes.
 Meanwhile, the manufacturing environment is evolving rapidly.
 Medtech manufacturing networks are emerging in low-cost countries, technology is improving production processes, and contract manufacturing organizations (CMOs) have become far more capable.
 Companies in other industries have capitalized on similar shifts, yet most medtech firms have not.
 Today, it is essential that medtech companies rethink their manufacturing strategy in light of these changes.

 The medtech industry faces slower growth in mature markets, declining rates of innovation, pricing pressure from payers and providers, and increased competition from low-cost players in developed and developing markets.
 Medtech manufacturing is therefore at an inflection point.
 Optimizing the manufacturing network is one critical way to manage these challenges.